 WILLIAM J. HUGGINS (BRITISH 1771-1845).
 THE CLIPPER “RED ROVER” IN THE SOUTH CHINA SEA.

 Built in 1830 on the Hooghly River, Calcutta, India, the “Red Rover” was famous for making the fastest round trips between Canton and Calcutta.
 The firm of Jardine, Matheson & Co. were partial owners, eventually becoming the ship’s sole owner.
 Alexander Robertson, a merchant and super cargo affiliated with the firm, commissioned Huggins to paint portraits of the “Rover” and the “Sylph,” two ships he had been involved with, when he returned home to Aberdeenshire.
-Oil on canvas, 27 ½ x 38 ½ inches.
-Inscribed on the reverse before lining, “Red Rover/ belonged to Alexander Robertson/ father of M.F.
-Longueville,” the stretcher with gallery label.
-In an ornate period gilt frame.
+This painting is another version of the one owned by Robertson and his descendants, which sold at Sotheby’s in 1986.